 How Long Should You Wait to Swim After Shocking Your Pool?

 pool shock

-Shocking your pool is a great way to keep your pool clean for you and your family, but don’t plan any pool parties right away.
 Pool shock is a chemical substance, and if you jump in too soon, the experience may be unpleasant.
 So how long should you wait to swim after shocking your pool?
-The experts at Aqua Leisure Pools and Spas can explain.
+The experts at Aqua Leisure Pools and Spas explain.

 What is Pool Shock?

-How Does Pool Shock Work?
+How Does a Pool Shock Treatment Work?

 Pool shock, when added to water, raises the “free chlorine” level of your pool to the point that germs, viruses, and other contaminants like algae, chloramines, and bacteria are destroyed.
-After a certain amount of time, the water will dissolve the pool shock and be filtered out so you and your family can swim in your pool again.

 When Should You Use Pool Shock?

-The best time to use pool shock is at least once a week, especially if you and multiple members of your household are swimming in your pool regularly.
+The best time to use pool shock treatment is at least once a week, especially if you and multiple members of your household are swimming in your pool regularly.
 If you’re not, you can go a bit longer.
+In this instance, a week and a half in between treatments should suffice.
-If there are long periods of direct intense sunlight or rain, you should be shocking your pool more often than twice a week.

-Direct sunlight will make your pool a festering spot for germs and bacteria, so you’ll need to shock your pool if there hasn’t been a cloud in the sky recently.
+If there are long periods of direct, intense sunlight or rain, you should be shocking your pool more often than twice a week.
+Direct sunlight contributes to germ and bacteria growth, so you’ll need to shock your pool if there hasn’t been a cloud in the sky recently.
 If it’s rained, the issue is even worse because rain brings in all kinds of germs and bacteria.
-You should be shocking your pool once it’s done raining, every time.
+You should shock your pool after each time it rains.

+How Long Should You Wait to Swim After Shocking Your Pool?